steffenmueller4/steffenmueller4.github.io/_posts/2025-02-09-modulith-trend.md

 Key characteristics of moduliths include {% cite Su2024 %}, {% cite Su2023 %}:
 - Separate and independent modules with clear domains and autonomy from other modules.
 - Loose coupling between modules and strong cohesion within modules.
 Communication between modules occurs through well-defined APIs or asynchronously via message brokers.
-- A unified database schema—unlike microservices where each service should have its own schema {% cite Newman2019 %}.
+- A unified database schema—unlike microservices where each service should have its own schema (see also: {% cite Newman2019 %}).
 - A unified application process similar to monoliths.
 - Enhanced maintainability due to the encapsulation of modules within a monolithic architecture.